Introduction

 (number?): The default thread rate limit per userdefault_sort_order

-(string?): The default sort order of the channeldefault_forum_layout
+(number?): The default sort order of the channeldefault_forum_layout

 {